renpy/renpy/sphinx/source/style_properties.rst

     A string giving the name of the font used to render text.

-    For a truetype font file, this is usually the name of the file containing the font (like ``"DejaVuSans.ttf"``).
+    For a TrueType font file, this is usually the name of the file containing the font (like ``"DejaVuSans.ttf"``).
 To select a second font in a collection, this can be prefixed with a number and at sign (like ``"0@font.ttc"`` or ``"1@font.ttc"``).
 For an